 There are other issues that may be faced as well.
 When the guys want to go out until late in the evening after work, and you know you have to get your rest in order to make it to work tomorrow, you may become subject to some ridicule.
 That can hurt, even if it is said jokingly.
 Employers too may be skeptical about whether your conditional is really bad enough to require time off.
 So migraines may even affect employment options.

-Dealing with Migraines the Right Way
+Dealing with This Neurological Disorder the Right Way

 All of the above can make it easier just to pop a pain reliever and pretend like nothing is wrong.
 But that doesn’t stop migraines from recurring.
 In fact, many pain medications can increase the likelihood of a headache when taken frequently.
 Accepting that one needs to care for his health is an important first step in getting relief.
 What are some ways to cope:

 - Lifestyle adjustments – Don’t be afraid to turn in early.
 Sleeping well, eating healthy meals on a regular basis, and getting regular exercise are all a part of keeping migraines at bay.